Prabhjot-Singh-2004/Palo-Alto-Case-Study/README.md

 - End-to-end tested the full flow: upload → parse → analyze → roadmap → interview

 **Give one example of a suggestion you rejected or changed:**
-- Initially used OpenAI's `gpt-4o-mini` but the API key had no credits.
+- Initially used OpenAI's `gpt-4o-mini` but the API key ran out of credits.
 Switched to Google Gemini `gemini-2.5-flash` which had free tier quota, then when that quota was exhausted, switched to `gemini-2.5-flash-lite` which had separate quota limits.

 ---